 Trading securities - Fair values for these investments are based on quoted prices of identical securities in active markets and are therefore classified within Level 1 of the fair value hierarchy.
-For trading securities, there was approximately (\$82,000) and (\$17,000) in unrealized holding losses, respectively, recorded in other income and expense on the accompanying consolidated statements of comprehensive income (loss) for the twelve months ended November 30, 2017 and 2016.
+For trading securities, there was approximately (\$28,000) and (\$82,000) in unrealized holding losses, respectively, recorded in other income and expense on the accompanying consolidated statements of comprehensive (loss) income for the twelve months ended November 30, 2018 and 2017.

 Available-for-sale securities - These investments are classified as available for sale and consist of marketable equity securities that we intend to hold for an indefinite period of time.
 Investments are stated at fair value and unrealized holding gains and losses are reported as a component of accumulated other comprehensive income until realized.
-Realized gains or losses on disposition of investments are computed using the first in, first out (FIFO) method and reported as income or loss in the period of disposition in the accompanying consolidated statements of comprehensive income (loss).
-For available-for-sale securities, there was approximately \$6,000 and (\$136,000) in unrealized holding gains (losses), net of tax, respectively, reported as comprehensive income on the accompanying statements of comprehensive income (loss) for the years ended November 30, 2017 and 2016.
+Realized gains or losses on disposition of investments are computed using the first in, first out (FIFO) method and reported as income or loss in the period of disposition in the accompanying consolidated statements of comprehensive (loss) income.
+For available-for-sale securities, there was approximately \$300,000 and \$6,000 in unrealized holding gains (loss), net of tax, respectively, reported as comprehensive income on the accompanying statements of comprehensive (loss) income for the years ended November 30, 2018 and 2017.